What is DevOps?

 - The entire agile divides the work into manageable chunks of achievable tasks.

-- For smaller projects implementing agile and estimating results is accurate.
+- For smaller projects implementing agile and estimating results are accurate.
 While in the case of big projects we cannot exactly convey the time for development.

 - There is scope to identify the errors at any stage of the project.